roskakori/pygount/README.rst

   $ pygount ~/development/sometool

 If you omit the folder, the current folder of your shell is used as starting point.
-Apart from folders you can also specify single files and glob patterns (using ``?``, ``*`` and ranges like ``[a-z]``).
+Apart from folders you can also specify single files and shell patterns (using ``?``, ``*`` and ranges like ``[a-z]``).

 Certain files and folders are automatically excluded from the analysis: